amo-om/kuteta/content/index.md

 ---
-socialDescription: Kuteta is a constructed language (conlang).
-It's mainly inspired by the structure of Asian languages (Japanese, Chinese, Thai, Malayalam, & Tibetan).
+socialDescription: Kuteta is a constructed language (conlang), inspired by the structure of Asian languages (notably Japanese, Malayalam, & Tibetan).
 It also uses a custom-built alphabet and is designed be easily expanded upon.
 ---
 2025-05-25
 # Overview